...information for health professionals

 NICE/SIGN guidelines

-Slimming World supports both the National Institute for Health and Clinical Excellence1,2 (NICE) and Scottish Intercollegiate Guidelines Network3 (SIGN) obesity guidance and the opportunity that they offer health professionals to work with commercial slimming organisations.
+Slimming World supports the obesity guidance of the National Institute for Health and Care Excellence1,2 (NICE) and the opportunity it offers health professionals to work with commercial weight management organisations.

-Both sets of guidance recognise the importance of providing regular and ongoing support for behavioural change – not only for losing weight but for maintaining weight.
-Slimming World pioneered referral from primary care to commercial weight management services and is able to demonstrate how it meets the guidance criteria.
+This guidance recognises the importance of providing regular and ongoing support for behavioural change – not only for losing weight, but for maintaining weight loss, too.
+Slimming World pioneered referral from primary care to commercial weight management services and can demonstrate how it meets the guidance criteria.

 A multi-component programme